-Illinois is required to operate a minimum of 11 FRM or FEM PM{2.5} monitors.
-NCore requires one continuous and one filter based PM{2.5} monitor.
-One near-road monitoring site with one FRM or FEM PM{2.5} monitor is also required.
+Without accounting for sites within an MSA that are across state lines, Illinois is required to operate a minimum of 14 FRM or FEM PM{2.5} monitors.
+Within the Illinois PM2.5 network, NCore requires one continuous and one filter based PM{2.5} monitor, and one near-road monitoring site with one FRM or FEM PM{2.5} monitor is also required.
 Illinois must operate at least one FRM or FEM PM{2.5} site monitoring regional background and at least one FRM or FEM PM{2.5} site to monitor regional transport.
-Additionally, 23 other PM{2.5} monitoring sites are operated for purposes of supporting the basic monitoring objectives of public data reporting, air quality mapping, compliance, and supporting air pollution research studies.
-In 2023, 34 PM{2.5} sites were operating in Illinois.
-In 2024, the number of PM{2.5} sites will not change.
+Additionally, 20 other PM{2.5} monitoring sites are operated for purposes of supporting the basic monitoring objectives of public data reporting, air quality mapping, compliance, and supporting air pollution research studies.
+In 2024, 34 PM{2.5} sites were operating in Illinois.
+In 2025, the number of PM{2.5} sites is not expected to change.